bongmixtape/flac-image/README.md

 ### dependencies
 * libflac

-For windows users, you can find `unistd.h` in Gnu [Flex](https://sourceforge.net/projects/gnuwin32/).
+For windows users: you can find a copy of `unistd.h` in Gnu [Flex](https://sourceforge.net/projects/gnuwin32/).